wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-use-vmaccess-reset-password-or-ssh.md

 	$vm.GetInstance().ProvisionGuestAgent = $true

-This command will prevent the “Provision Guest Agent must be enabled on the VM object before setting IaaS VM Access Extension” error when running the Set-AzureVMExtension command in the following sections.
+This command will prevent the "Provision Guest Agent must be enabled on the VM object before setting IaaS VM Access Extension" error when running the Set-AzureVMExtension command in the following sections.

 Then, you can do the following tasks: